 Renamed as Fukuoka No. 6 Branch Camp in August 1945.

 The POWs were used by Takamatsu Coal Mining Company (later Nippon Mining Company).

 1062 POWs (764 Dutch, 138 American, 117 British, 41 Australian and 2 other nationalities) were found to be imprisoned at the end of the war.

 74 POWs died while imprisonment.

-1 Australian POW escaped from the camp and was killed by stubbing by the Japanese guard.
+1 Australian POW escaped from the camp and was killed being stabbed by the Japanese guard.

 After the war, Col. Iju Sugasawa who was the commander of Fukuoka POW Camp, Capt.
 Suematsu who was the commander of Mizumaki Branch Camp and one guard of Mizumaki Branch Camp were tried at the Yokohama B and C class War Criminal Trial and were executed by hanging.

 The following is taken from the Affidavit made by Roy Deveson, whose address at the time was given as 49 Oakover Street, East Fremantle who spent approximately 2 ½ years at Hashenko.

 Hashenko Fukuoka No. 9 – By Roy Alfred Deveson WX6362